MGXlab/Viromics-Workshop-MGX/_episodes/49_gene_sharing_networks.md

 ---
 ### 0. Preparations

-If you didn't successfully finished running vcontact2 please download the vContact2 data from here:
+If you didn't successfully finish running vcontact2 please download the vContact2 data from here:
 `FILL IN`

 > ## Task: Check vContact2 output files